ejeng888/NetCDF_averager/README.md

 <br />
 If you encounter an error with the netCDF4 library, then run pip install netCDF4 in command line.

-The script may not work the way you expect if running with vectors or cumulative variables such as precipitation

 Note: config file must be in same directory as main script and must be named netcdf_averager_config